-A (Good) Response From One of the Security Team From MarCon about Harassmentseeing my post the other day, asked if he could write a response.
+I’ve known one of the guys who does security for MarCon for over twenty years, and after seeing my post the other day, asked if he could write a response.
 His response follows:

 Having known JP for so long, I would definitely vouch for him as a person who will take you seriously should you have a problem at future cons.